hosseinalizadehdehnavi/Gitlab-CI-CD/README.md

 This project demonstrates a complete, end-to-end automation of a CI/CD infrastructure for a sample microservices application (Voting App).
 The entire infrastructure, including a GitLab server and a dedicated GitLab Runner, was provisioned automatically using Ansible, adhering to Infrastructure as Code (IaC) principles.

-Two versions of a sophisticated CI/CD pipeline were designed.
-The primary, tested version (`v1`) features intelligent, change-based builds and simulated multi-environment deployments.
-An advanced version (`v2`) was also developed to demonstrate a more production-ready pattern using SSH-based deployments with Docker Compose and integrated security scanning with Trivy.
+Two versions of a sophisticated and fully tested CI/CD pipeline were designed.
+The primary version (v1) features intelligent, change-based builds and simulated local deployments.
+An advanced version (v2) was also developed and successfully validated in a simulated environment to demonstrate a more production-ready pattern using SSH-based deployments with Docker Compose and integrated security scanning.

 **Key Technologies Used:** GitLab, GitLab Runner, Ansible, Docker, Docker Compose, Trivy.